profgarrett/jsgames/README.md

 ```

 Create a secret.js file in the \build\server folder.
 The Bugsnag API is optional, or use DEBUG.
 Local bugs are pushed to a log.txt file by default.

+The garrettn role is a super administration by default.
 ```
 export {
 	ADMIN_USERNAME: '',